Municipalities of Finland: Identification and heraldry

 Not all municipalities have an obvious urban center; rural municipalities are often made up of villages that may be some distance apart.
 Although the church village (kirkonkylä, abbreviated kk) is the historical center, the largest or administrative center may be in another village.
-For example, Askola has a church village (Askolan kirkonkylä), but its administrative center is in Monninkylä.
-Often, the church village has the same name as the municipality, as with Askola.
+For example, Vihti has a church village (Vihdin kirkonkylä), but its administrative center is in Nummela.
+Often, the church village has the same name as the municipality, as with Vihti.
 However, this is not necessarily so, e.g. Enontekiö is governed from Hetta; these villages are often erroneously labeled on maps.
 This happens because the name of the municipality refers to the entire parish, not just a single center like a church village.
 Villages have no administrative role, although some have voluntary village associations (kyläyhdistys) and other non-governmental public life.

 Although related, urban areas in Finland (taajama) are not local administrative units.
 A catalog is compiled each year by Statistics Finland, a state agency, and used primarily for traffic-related purposes (signage, speed limits, and highway planning).
 There are 745 officially recognized urban areas in Finland, 49 of which have more than 10,000 inhabitants and six more than 100,000.

 Each municipality has a coat of arms.
 These are posted on the municipal borders and shown in official documents representing the municipality.
 The coats of arms for many municipalities have been designed in the modern era, many of them by Gustaf von Numers.
 Municipalities like Vantaa (since 2015) and Helsinki (since 2017) also have a logo.